Suvam-sen/RBAC-task/README.md

 # Project Name

-Project Name is a Python-based application that uses FastAPI and MongoDB.
+Project Name is a Python-based RBAC application that uses FastAPI and MongoDB.

 ## Installation